Ri-jain/portfolio.io/index.md

 # Project Portfolio

-Hi, I'm Rishabh Jain.
-I'm a Business Professional with 3+ years of professional experience working with data, strategy, and execution.

 Welcome to my Portfolio!
 This portfolio is a showcase of my skills that spans understanding about data in different industries, business strategy in real world and my curiosity for always learning and solving problems.